therocketforever/boot2coreos/Readme.md

 ## Features

 - Run docker directly from your mac
-- Access all ports via private ip `13.0.3.3` with no port mapping required.
+- Access all ports via private ip `172.17.8.101` with no port mapping required.
+- Update the Vagrant file to also create a cluster of CoreOS machines.
 - Persistent file storage
 - Leverage all of the features from [CoreOS](https://coreos.com)